logo for best-norman-rockwell-art.com

 July 8, 1939 Issue of The Saturday Evening Post

-Hundredth Year of Baseball, a painting by Norman Rockwell, appeared on the cover of The Saturday Evening Post published July 8, 1939.
+Hundredth Year of Baseball, a Norman Rockwell painting, appeared on the cover of The Saturday Evening Post published July 8, 1939.
 This illustration is a favorite of Rockwell collectors and baseball fans alike, a true classic for the ages.

 An alternate title for this painting is Baseball Player and Umpire.